MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

     endpoint = "<Endpoint URL>"
     ```

-1. Switch to the browser tab that displays the Azure AI Document Intelligence overview in the Azure portal.
+1. Switch to the browser tab that displays the Azure AI Document Intelligence **Keys and Endpoint** in the Azure portal.
 To the right of the **KEY 1** value, click the *Copy to clipboard** button.
 1. In the code file in Visual Studio Code, locate this line and replace `<API Key>` with the string you just copied:

     **C#**